-It struck me the other day while endlessly scrolling through Reddit that we have neglected a chunk of the potential accountant population: folks for whom accounting wasn’t the first choice.
-It seems I’ve been seeing more and more posts on r/accounting lately that ask “can I a [insert random job here] be an accountant?”
-The short answer is yep.
-Unless you’re an accounting tabloid writer who gets paid to pick apart every move accounting firms make, sad to say that bridge is probably burned.
+It struck me the other day while endlessly scrolling through Reddit that we have neglected a chunk of the potential accountant population: folks for whom accounting wasn’t their first choice.
+I’ve been seeing more and more posts on r/accounting lately that ask “can I, a [insert random job here], be an accountant?”
+The short answer without even filling in that blank is “yep!”
+Unless you’re an accounting tabloid writer who gets paid to pick apart every move accounting firms make, sad to say that bridge is probably burned for me.
 Oh well.

-Regular Going Concern readers likely already know this but for those of you new to the site or just stumbling across this post while searching “how do I get into accounting as a second career,” I got my start in CPA review.
-The job was sort of accidental in that I never in a million years would have imagined myself working in accounting nor anything accounting-adjacent because like most civilians, I mistakenly believed there were icky numbers involved (eww).
+Longtime Going Concern readers likely already know this but for those of you new to the site or just stumbling across this post while searching “how do I get into accounting as a second career,” I got my start in CPA review.
+I stumbled into the job accidentally in that I never in a million years would have imagined myself working in accounting nor anything accounting-adjacent because up until I actually worked in it I, like most civilians, mistakenly believed there were icky numbers involved (eww).
 But let’s not get into that, it’s not important.
 I’m telling this story because I think it’s relevant to the matter at hand: how to get into accounting as a second career.

-Picture it.
-San Francisco.
+Picture it: San Francisco.
 2007.
-As I’m taking the bus up the peninsula to my job in the city, I couldn’t help but notice how many homes dotting my route sported For Sale signs in their yards.
+As I’m taking the bus up the peninsula to my CPA review job in the city, I couldn’t help but notice how many homes dotting my route were wearing For Sale signs in their yards.
 Hmm.
-I suppose I heard some buzz of a “housing crisis” while flipping channels on my way to peak VH-1 bad reality TV but didn’t think much of it as it didn’t affect me.
+I suppose I heard some buzz of a “housing crisis” while flipping channels on my way to peak VH-1 bad reality TV but as a 20-something renter didn’t think much of it as it didn’t affect me.
 And then the shit hit the fan.

 My work was inundated with calls from people who, for whatever reason, maybe took an accounting class or two in college but decided to do something else with their lives up until the point that whatever they chose was no longer an option.
 People from all over, and all walks of life, suddenly scrambling to figure out how to survive in an uncertain job market.
 OK, “uncertain” isn’t the word for it.
 The market was certainly crap for a lot of professionals out there.
 “I liked accounting in school,” they’d say, “I guess it just wasn’t for me so I didn’t pursue it.”
-Real estate agents, teachers, even guys who tried to pass the CPA exam before I was born were now embracing the profession in droves.
+Real estate agents, teachers, even guys who tried to pass the CPA exam before I was born were now embracing the profession in droves and seeking to add those three letters to the end of their email signatures.
 Why?
-Because other than the government, it was one of the few industries still reliably hiring when the economy went to shit back then.
+Because other than the government, accounting was one of the few industries still reliably hiring leading up to, during, and just after the Great Recession.

 For simplicity’s sake, let’s look at the educational requirements to become a CPA in my home state of Virginia.
-Again, this will vary by jurisdiction but generally speaking all 55 CPA exam jurisdictions are similar in that there isn’t one that requires 80 units in accounting with another requiring just 5.
-120 hours/24 accounting units/24 business units is pretty standard.
+Again, this will vary by jurisdiction but generally speaking all 55 CPA exam jurisdictions are similar in that there isn’t one that requires 80 units in accounting with another requiring just five.
+120 hours/24 accounting units/24 business units to sit is pretty standard: